All Products

 Split large keys

 For example, you can split a HASH key that contains tens of thousands of members into multiple HASH keys that have the appropriate number of members.
-In the Redis cluster architecture, splitting large keys can significantly improve memory balance among data shards.
+For cluster instances, you can split large keys to balance the memory usage across multiple data shards.

 Check whether hash tags are used